Gyeeta/gyeeta.github.io/docs/installation/install_options.md

 - rpm / deb based native packages for dnf/yum, apt-get or zypper
 - Manual Tar Package download and configure

-Installing using Kubernetes Helm Charts in a single Cluster is the quickest way to deploy the various Gyeeta components.
+Installing using either the Bash Script or Kubernetes Helm Charts are the easiest ways to deploy the various Gyeeta components.

 ## Host Requirements